Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/extreme_trials/golbez/README.md

 {% include_relative macros/golbez_g8.jp.txt %}
 ```

-## FFO/Modified Nukemaru
+## FFO (Modified Nukemaru)

-Nukemaru has also released their guide to the fight.
-Nukemaru's strat and FFO are very similar with one exception ([see below](#frequently-asked-questions)).
+Nukemaru has also released their guide to the fight, which is the base of the FFO strat.

+If you take Nukemaru's strat and also update the Gale Sphere positions like the Modified Hamkatsu strat, you get the FFO strat.

 {% include youtube.html id="yuaQqB-Wi60" %}
 *(English subtitled)*